Drip Coffee

 Drip Coffee, or filtered coffee, is a method which involves pouring water over roasted, ground coffee beans contained in a filter, creating the beverage called coffee.
 Water seeps through the ground coffee, absorbing its oils and essences, solely under gravity, then passes through the bottom of the filter.
 The used coffee grounds are retained in the filter with the liquid falling (dripping) into a collecting vessel such as a carafe or pot.

-Drip coffee can be obtained using automatic coffee machines, with various degrees of automation.
+Drip coffee can be obtained using coffee machines, with various degrees of automation.
 It can also be prepared with manual brewing devices such as coffee drippers, (cones).

-Specialty coffee research has determined a set of brewing parameters in order to prepare the perfect cup of drip coffee.
+research has determined a set of brewing parameters in order to prepare the perfect cup of drip coffee.
 These parameters are:

-• the brewing temperature, between 195 and 205 degrees Fahrenheit,
+• the brewing , between 195 and 205 degrees Fahrenheit,

-• grind size – medium, (900 microns particles),
+• – medium, (900 microns particles),

 • brewing time, about 5 minutes